No. 2 Michigan takes Big Ten in rout, makes playoff pitch

 STAT PACK

-Michigan: Corum’s 67-yard run matched the longest of his career and Edwards’ TD pass came on the first throw of his career.
-Corum had five carries for 74 yards and Haskins rushed 17 times for 56 yards. … Cade McNamara was 16 of 24 with 169 yards, one TD and one interception. … Hutchinson added another sack to his single-season school record, giving him 14. … Michigan beat top-15 teams in consecutive weeks for the fist time since 2003 and posted their third 12-win season in school history (1905, 1997).
+Michigan: Corum’s 67-yard run matched the longest of his career and Edwards’ TD pass came on the first throw of his career. … The Wolverines improved to 3-0 all-time in Indy after beating DePauw in 1892 and Wabash in 1907. … Hutchinson added another sack to his single-season school record, giving him 14.

-Iowa: Ended the first half by picking off its second pass of the game, giving it a record-breaking 24th this season.
-The school record was set in 1986 and matched in 1987 and 2008. … The Hawkeyes beat three ranked teams this season but a streak of six straight wins over Top 25 foes ended.
-It was the second-longest active streak in the FBS (Alabama, 11). … The Hawkeyes rushed 33 times for 104 yards.

 UP NEXT